mustafaerendalgic/filmapp4/README.md

 - 📝 View detailed information about each film
 - 🛒 Simulate purchasing selected movies
 - 🧭 Smooth navigation between movie list and detail views
-- 🔗 Connects to a RESTful API to fetch movie data
 - ✨ Custom UI with modern components and transitions

 ## Screenshots